The ONC says that around 78% of doctors in the U.S. now utilize an EHR system. This shows how common and important these platforms have become.

 FAQs

-1. How long does it take to develop custom EHR software?
+1. How long does it take in EHR software development?

 2. Is it better to buy ready-made EHR software or a custom one?